PythonGoesReddit/Reddit_MDA/README.md

 List of files:

 System requirements:
-- for this code to run, the computer needs to have Python version XY installed, as well as the following modules:
+- Developed using Python version 3.74
+- Required packages:
+  - json
--
+  - os

 Operation instructions:
 - order in which to run files